baw/Data-Visualization-Demo/README.md

 # Data-Visualization-Demo
-This site visualizes activity data using the D3 library with a line chart and pie chart.
+[This site](http://imamathwiz.github.io/Data-Visualization-Demo/) visualizes activity data using the D3 library to display a line chart and pie chart of the data.

 ## Libraries Used
 * Backbone